ual/dataquick/README.md

 • provided as one large fixed-width text file (dated 5-28-2014)
 • equivalent data provided as sequence of smaller tab-delimited files (dated 7-9-2014), including some additional transaction types
 • do not use intermediate tab-delimited version from June, which had formatting errors
-*check: do the later files also include additional records from the month of June?*

 **Foreclosure**
 • provided as one large fixed-width text file (dated 5-28-2014)